Brain-up/brn/README.md

 there are group of russian scientist who work in this field and ready to support this project in semantic questions.

 Technologies
-Server side: Java/Kotlin + Spring (rest api for front)
+Server side: Java/Kotlin + Spring boot (rest api for front).
-DB: Postgres
+DB: Postgres (h2 on development now).
-Front-end : up to front-end developers
+Front-end : up to front-end developers - angular / react.
-Using some libraries which are working with audio information
+Using some libraries which are working with audio information.